sethen/rocket-science/README.md

 * [Stacks & Queues - DSA Course in Python Lecture 5](https://www.youtube.com/watch?v=vOx3vY1w4tM)

 ## Stack
-You can find the implementation of a Stack at [./src/data-structures/stack/index.ts](./src/data-structures/list/stack/index.ts)
+You can find the implementation of a **Stack** at [./src/data-structures/stack/index.ts](./src/data-structures/list/stack/index.ts)

-A stack is a linear data structure that follows the Last In, First Out (LIFO) principle, meaning the last element added to the stack will be the first one removed.
+A **Stack** is a linear data structure that follows the _Last In, First Out (LIFO)_ principle, meaning the last element added to the stack will be the first one removed.
 It is similar to a stack of plates, where the plate placed on top is the first to be taken off.

 ### Implemented Methods
 * **isEmpty**